xLightsSequencer/xLights/README.txt

 ---------------------------------
     -- enh(gil) Morph update.
 Improved position calculation.
 Added support for up to 4 tail colors.
                 Added repeat and skip count options.
 Added choice to quickly create 8 different morph types.
+                Removed Use Head Start Color for Tail Start and Use Head End Color for Tail End.
+                Added stagger option to allow morph repeats to each have a delay.
 4.0.31  May 14, 2015
 	-- bug (sean) The songs directories were not being included in the current releases.
 37 song directories are now under the songs subdirectory.
 Remember this directory is located in your "C:\Program Files (x86)\xLights\songs" directory